pastagang/spag/README.md

 # spag

-spag is a tool for uploading and sharing files
+spag is a tool for uploading and sharing files, made by [pastagang](https://pastagang.cc)

+## how to use it

 upload a file on [spag.cc](https://spag.cc)